fishjam-dev/elixir_server_sdk/README.md

 Currently it allows for:

 - making API calls to Jellyfish server (QoL wrapper for HTTP requests)
-- listening to Jellyfish server notifications via WebSocket
+- listening to Jellyfish server events via WebSocket

 ## Installation